Soccer cleats buying guide

 - Choose the right size and shape

 Making the right choice of a pair of cleats has also its secrets!
-Most of the times, the size of your athletic shoes is not the same with the size of your cleats.
-Therefore, it is best of you try them on before you buy them, unless you get the same pair of cleats you had before or the store has a returning policy.
+Most of the time, the size of your athletic shoes is not the same as the size of your cleats.
+Therefore, it is best if you try them on before you buy them unless you get the same pair of cleats you had before or the store has a returning policy.

 How to choose the right size and shape:

 - Make sure to try them out on an afternoon when your foot would be more swollen than in the morning time, and you’ll get a closer feel on how you will feel while being on the field.

 - Put on your soccer socks when you’re trying, or any soccer protection gear you’re wearing while playing, to get the exact feeling of how your soccer cleats should fit.

 - As soon as you wear the shoes, notice if your toes are moving comfortably inside the shoe or if you get pressure on your heel.
 If you feel something is bothering you, don’t buy these shoes.